shanejansen/touchstone/README.md

  * `services:` - Each service included in your end-to-end tests is defined here.
    * `name:` - Default: unnamed-service.
 The name of the service.
    * `tests:` - Default: ./tests.
 The path to Touchstone tests for this service.
    * `host:` - Default: parent host.
-Fine grained host control per service.
+Fine-grained host control per service.
    * `port:` - Default: 8080.
 The port used for this service.
    * `dockerfile:` - Default: N/A. Used to containerize the service during `touchstone run`.
 If you are only running Touchstone locally, this can be omitted.
    * `availability_endpoint:` - Default: N/A. Used to determine when the service is healthy so tests can be executed.
 A `200` must be returned from the endpoint to be considered healthy.